JasonJWilliamsNY/purple_line_dev_doc/step7.rst

 **A. Create Metadata file**

-  1. Using a spreasheet editor, create a metadata sheet that provides descriptions of the sequencing files used in your experiment.
-Export this file as a tab-delimited **.txt** or **.tsv** file. following the `QIIME 2 metadata documentation`_ recomendations.
+  1. Using a spreadsheet editor, create a metadata sheet that provides descriptions of the sequencing files used in your experiment.
+Export this file as a tab-delimited **.txt** or **.tsv** file. following the `QIIME 2 metadata documentation`_ recommendations.

      .. tip::